Hod she'b Malkhut

 Sovereignty is G-d’s gift to each individual.
 Hod of Malchut is the humble appreciation of this exceptional gift.
 Do I appreciate the special qualities I was blessed with?

-Acknowledge G-d for creating you with personal dignity.
-Be grateful for the personal dignity with which G-d created you.
+Acknowledge G-d for creating you with personal sovereignty.
+Be grateful for the personal space with which G-d endowed you.
 Show appreciation for the special qualities you have been blessed with.

 The final days of our journey this year are at hand.
 There is something about the conclusion of a journey which holds different energies than those of the beginning.